chenyingtz/integrations-extras/federatorai/README.md

 ![dashboard_cpu_usage][48]

-* **ProphetStor Federator.ai - Cost Analysis Overview**
+* **ProphetStor Federator.ai Cost Analysis Overview**

 ![cost_analysis_overview][49]

 * **Current Cluster Cost and Current Cluster Configuration**
-   - These tables show the current cost and the environment configuration of the cluster
+   - These tables show the current cost and the environment configuration of the clusters.

 ![current_cluster_cost][50]

 * **Recommended Cluster - AWS and Recommended Cluster Configuration - AWS**
-   - These tables show the recommended AWS cluster instance configuration from Federator.ai and the cost of the recommended AWS instances
+   - These tables show the recommended AWS instances configuration from Federator.ai and the cost of the recommended AWS instances.

 ![recommended_cluster_aws][51]

 * **Recommended Cluster - Azure and Recommended Cluster Configuration - Azure**
-   - These tables show the recommended Azure cluster instance configuration from Federator.ai and the cost of the recommended Azure instances
+   - These tables show the recommended Azure instance configuration from Federator.ai and the cost of the recommended Azure instances.

 ![recommended_cluster_azure][52]

 * **Recommended Cluster - GCP and Recommended Cluster Configuration - GCP**
-   - These tables show the recommended GCP cluster instance configuration from Federator.ai and the cost of the recommended GCP instances
+   - These tables show the recommended GCP instance configuration from Federator.ai and the cost of the recommended GCP instances.

 ![recommended_cluster_gcp][53]

 * **Namespace with Highest Cost ($/day)**
-   - This graph shows the highest daily cost of the namespaces in the current cluster
+   - This graph shows the highest daily cost of the namespaces in the current cluster.

 ![namespace_cost_daily][54]

 * **Namespace with Highest Predicted Cost ($/month)**
-   - This graph shows the predicted highest monthly cost of the namespaces in the current cluster
+   - This graph shows the highest predicted monthly cost of the namespaces in the current cluster.

 ![namespace_predicted_cost_monthly][55]